davidgasquez/handbook/Public Speaking.md

 - Number the slides.
 - Don't present any slide with a wall of text.
 - Titles for the graphs should be the conclusion.
+- If having issues keeping with the story (e.g. you need long notes), use many slides to help you cover all the points and offer a summary at the end.

 ## Resources